-In her book you will learn what foods maximise repair for inflammation and replenishment for your microbes.
+In her book you will learn what foods can maximise repair for inflammation and replenishment for your microbes.
 It is important to prevent further damage by understanding what disruptors to avoid.
 They can be found in the food that we eat, the water we drink, the products we use and the medications we take.
 Our stress levels and emotional health also contributes.
 How you think, feel, believe and perceive will mirror inflammation and degeneration or growth and repair in the body.
-So the best thing you can do is to give yourself the best environment to promote the latter.
+So the best thing you can do is to give yourself a great environment to promote the repair and growth pathways.

 5 steps to a healthy gut:

-Replenish your gut with pre and probiotics using food and sometimes supplements seek professional care from a naturopath, functional practitioner or gastroenterologist
+Replenish your gut with pre and probiotics foods or supplements if required, seek professional care from a naturopath, functional practitioner or gastroenterologist.